 With every new book release, Angela and I write a bunch of posts that cover various aspects of that topic.
 We’ve found it useful to collect all of those resources into one handy post so it’s easy for anyone looking for help to find what they need.
+Now that The Occupation Thesaurus: A Writer’s Guide to Jobs, Vocations, and Careers has made its way into the world, here’s your round-up of posts on how to write character jobs in ways that will enhance your cast and your story.

 BONUS #1!
 Looking for MORE jobs that aren’t included in The Occupation Thesaurus?
 Check out this list curated by our readers.

 BONUS #2!
 We’ve uploaded some of the appendix tools from the book to help you narrow down the job search for your characters.
-Our tools page now contains Career Assessment and Occupation Speed Dating tools, as well as a downloadable template so you can create an entry for any job.
+Our tools page now contains Career Assessment and Occupation Speed Dating tools, as well as a downloadable template so you can create your own entry for any job.

 If you’re curious about The Occupation Thesaurus, you can find more information here, including a free preview, the complete list of jobs included, and a sample entry (Firefighter).